 Then you will have to specify how many inputs and outputs you wish to connect to your Neural Network.
 Click on the Options -> Neural Network Setup menu item.

 Now that we know the number of inputs and outputs, you have to specify the dimensions of your neural network.
 Let’s create a network with two hidden layers, with each layer containing 10 neurons:

-We can leave the number of iterations 1000.
+We can leave the number of iterations 10000.
 Then click on the “Start” button (little play button on the toolbar) and the training process begins.

 Obviously neural networks should not be used to for functions where we know the connection between input and output variables, but such functions are very useful for testing our network and our algorithm.

-Please note that I created the above application about 14 years ago, so the code in the repository is NOT a faithful representation of my programming and design abilities.
-Also, if you find bugs in the code you are welcome to fix them yourself, but I will not be able to make any further modifications to it.
-This application had lots of versions, some of which were able to display the matrices of the network in 3D using OpenGL, some allowing you to create various network topologies using a bespoke designer UI, but all these versions were unfinished and probably buggy.
-The one in the repository is probably the cleanest source I have that solely concentrates on the matrix form of the RProp algorithm itself.
+Please note that I created the above application about 15 years ago, so the code in the repository is NOT a faithful representation of my current programming and design abilities.
+Also, if you find bugs in the code you are welcome to fix them yourself, and I will also try to fix any bugs I find later on.

 I am already working on a C# version of this algorithm which I’m planning to publish in the coming weeks.
 Also once ready, I plan to republish these blog posts as one long article on CodeProject.